How to Warm Up Your Personal Lube for Intimacy

 Avoid dryness when you need it the least

 For many women, lack of moisture during intimacy is normal.
 Roughly 17% of females between the ages 18 to 50 experience dryness during sex.
 Which is why K-Y® lubricants have always been an easy remedy.
 But, there are those times when you want your lubricant to turn up the heat, literally.
-If you’re particularly sensitive to cold, or if you’re using lubricants for the first time, you may want to warm it up to body temperature.
+If you’re particularly sensitive to cold, or if you’re using lubricants for the first time, you may want to warm it up to body temperature or purchase a warming lube.
 Follow these tips so you can ease seamlessly into intimacy with your partner.
 There are those times when you want your lubricant to turn up the heat

 A personal lubricant designed to warm up upon body contact, such as K-Y® Warming® Liquid or K-Y® Warming® Jelly, is a great way to introduce warm lubricant to your intimacy.
 To start: Test with a pea-sized amount on you and your partner’s intimate areas, and reapply as you need.
 Remember, always start with a small amount and adjust as necessary.